PARIS!

 FACES & PLACES: People & Events About Town

-Don’t miss this fun section chock full of the latest happenings in Paris and Henry County.
-In one of many scenes in this edition, teacher Beka Raspberry joins kids on their ”Cat City School Bus” during Rhea School’s Fish Fry Parade.
+Don’t miss this fun section chock full of the latest happenings in Paris and Henry County in these and many more sightings around town.
 Read More >>

 By John Watkins